The Secretary of State was asked—

 “Work is going on to ensure that, in the long term, UNRWA is sustainable.”—[Official Report, 9 January 2019; Vol. 652, c.
 349.]

-However, UNRWA is already closing health centres, and doubling and trebling up, and shifting schools to cut costs.
+However, UNRWA is already closing health centres, and doubling and trebling shifts at schools to cut costs.
 If it closes down, what will happen to the 526,000 children in UNRWA schools and the 3.1 million patients of UNRWA health services?
-Will the Minister set out exactly what is going on?
+Can the Minister set out exactly what is going on?

 We sought to increase our funding, as I mentioned to the hon.
 Lady, but we also talk to other donors.
 It is impossible for the United Kingdom to fill the gap created, but the point she makes is extremely pertinent: if the education of those in Gaza and children of Palestinian refugees stops, I wonder what organisation in the region would like to take over the education of impressionable youngsters.